-Hye Young You and Kyuwon Lee (ABD) won the APSA Presidents and Executive Politics (PEP) Section Founders Best Paper Award Honoring Bert Rockman for their paper “Bureaucratic Revolving Doors and Interest Group Participation in Policymaking” delivered at the 2021 APSA Annual Meeting.
+Kyuwon Lee (ABD) and Hye Young You won the APSA Presidents and Executive Politics (PEP) Section Founders Best Paper Award Honoring Bert Rockman for their paper “Bureaucratic Revolving Doors and Interest Group Participation in Policymaking” delivered at the 2021 APSA Annual Meeting.

 The Politics Department and International relations major are proud to announce that Victoire Legrand (International Relations) has been named the recipient of the Albert Borgman/Phi Beta Kappa Prize for best thesis in the Social Sciences.